-If you have a physically located business, you should undoubtedly have a Google+ page for your business (aka Google My Business).
+If you have a physically located business, you should undoubtedly have a Google My Business page for your company.

 But what if your city is small?
 And you want to show up in search results when people in the larger city near you search for your service?

 What if you’ve been using a UPS Store mailbox to have a presence in that large city down the road from you?
 But your rankings there have started to slip?

 Perhaps you service an area surrounding your office, but you also see clients in that office?

 If any of these apply, you’ll probably want to set a service area on your Google My Business page, instead of using the default address alone.

 Note: You can no longer set your service area as a radius distance around your business.
 If you already entered a service radius, you won’t be able to change it using the old method.
 Instead, you’ll have to enter postcodes, cities, counties, or states in Google My Business.